AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/technical_overview/identity_services_architectural_overview/identity_services_api.md

 ## Cluster Members API

 Given an XID return all XIDs, in the same or other Namespaces, that are linked to it.
 The related XIDs are considered to be part of the same "cluster".

 ![](lightbulb.jpg) NOTE: Use optional `graph-type` parameter to indicate the output type to get the cluster from.
 Options are:

 * __coop__ - graph built by using coop data
 * __pdg__ - private device graph
-* __psr__ - proprietary stitched rules

 ```
 GET https://platform.adobe.io/data/core/identity/cluster/members?xid=CJsDEAMaEAHmCKwPCQYNvzxD9JGDHZ8 HTTP/1.1